RESEARCH STARTER

 Safety Issues

 As an essential nutrient, potassium is safe when taken at appropriate dosages.
-If too much is taken, the body will simply excrete it in the urine.
+In healthy individuals, excess potassium is usually excreted in urine, but excessive intake can still pose health risks.
 However, people who have severe kidney disease cannot excrete potassium normally and should consult a physician before taking a potassium supplement.
 Similarly, persons taking potassium-sparing diuretics (such as spironolactone), ACE inhibitors (such as captopril), or trimethoprim-sulfamethoxazole should not also take potassium supplements except under doctor supervision.
 Potassium pills can cause injury to the esophagus if they get stuck on the way down, so one should make sure to take them with plenty of water.

 Important Interactions